 If you have arthritis, you know how devastating the condition is and how it impairs your routine.
 Arthritis is the inflammation of the joints that causes swelling and stiffness accompanied by severe pain and redness.
 When you’re living with arthritis, making changes to your diet is one option to contain the disease.
-While arthritis can seldom be cured permanently, consuming anti-inflammatory food and food items can help manage the condition and lead a normal life.
+While arthritis can seldom be cured permanently, taking doctor-prescribed treatments and medications such as voltaren, kevzara, advil, excedrin, actemra, simponi, and orencia, and consuming anti-inflammatory food and food items can help manage the condition and lead a normal life.

 - Omega-3 fatty acids

 Omega-3 is a natural chemical that acts as a painkiller without the unpleasant side-effects.
 This natural compound can lower bad cholesterol and triglycerides while lowering inflammation and providing a soothing effect.
-It greatly reduces joint stiffness and swelling.
+It greatly reduces joint stiffness and swelling, and if you suffer from psoriatic arthritis, omega-3 can also improve the skin reddening, itching, and scaling symptoms.
 Foods like oily fishes contain rich amounts of Omega-3 fatty acids.
 The polyunsaturated fats are found in rich doses in sardines, mackerel, salmon, and tuna.
 If you don’t consume fish, you can take Omega-3 supplements like fish oil, flaxseed oil, chia seeds, and walnuts.

-Garlic is loaded with nutrients, and the compounds have an excellent anti-inflammatory effect on the body and the joints.
+Garlic is loaded with nutrients, and the compounds have an excellent anti-inflammatory effect on the body and the joints, regardless of if you have psoriatic arthritis, rheumatoid arthritis, and so on.
 Garlic promotes the function of certain immune cells that strengthen the immune system.
 A strong immune system can help reduce the symptoms of arthritis to a great extent.

 While ginger adds a dash of flavor to tea, soup, and other food items, it has natural components that block the production of certain inflammation-causing substances in the body.
-The powerful compounds in ginger and its anti-inflammatory properties help ease the symptoms of arthritis.
+The powerful compounds in ginger and its anti-inflammatory properties help ease the symptoms of psoriatic arthritis, rheumatoid arthritis, osteoarthritis, and other types.
 You can add powdered ginger to baked foods or to various dishes that also enhance the taste.

 - Whole grains